Drive with caution in Morocco and look out for the police

 Road trip Morocco — is it safe to drive in Morocco?

-Before beginning our road trip around Morocco, we’d received some sound advice from a local in Marrakech.
-A French national, he knew the country well, and had done plenty of road trips in the past.
+A French national we’d met knew the country well, and had done plenty of road trips in the past.
 On advising on the police if they stopped us, he made it very clear what we had to do:

 ‘Put MAD 200 (£16; €18; $21) in your passport and hand it to the police.
 If they’re dodgy, they’ll hand it back empty.
-If they’re straight and think you’re trying to bribe them, act innocent and say you forgot to take the money from your passport.’
+If they’re straight and think you’re trying to bribe them, act innocent.
+Say you forgot to take the money from your passport.’

-Looking back at the time, I think we both laughed, and in no way, took him too seriously.
+Looking back at the time, I think we both laughed if off, and in no way, took him seriously.

 Police in Morocco — the first time we were stopped

-We were first stopped by the Moroccan police en route from Essaouira to Ait Benhaddou.
-As we’d later find out, it was the first stop of 4 that day.
 The officer who stopped us, waved us to pull over holding something in his hand that looked like a megaphone.
-It turns out, it’s a device to check if any cars are speeding.
+It turned out to be a device to check if any cars are speeding.

 “There’s only one way for me to say this: the majority of the Moroccan police that stop you want money.”